Reading Time: 5 minutes 11 seconds

 If you have these types of pain that persist, you should see your doctor.
 If a client complains about pain in these areas, and stretching or strengthening exercises don't help, they should see their doctor.

-Fixing the psoas isn’t the solution to all problems.
+Fixing the psoas isn't the solution to all problems.
 Try these other corrective exercises for lower back pain.
+Also, learn more about anterior pelvic tilt, which can be caused by tight muscles around the hip joint and gluteus muscles.

 Most people need one more than the other.
 Try these strategies to determine if your psoas is too tight or too weak.